 You've made it to the end of the road, but in many ways, your adventure is just beginning.
 All visitors must leave their vehicles at the end of the road and walk, bike, or take a shuttle into McCarthy and Kennecott.

-McCarthy - 1/2 mile from the footbridge

-Homesteaded in 1906, McCarthy quickly grew into a lively community with a story all its own.
+McCarthy - 1/2 mile from the footbridge Homesteaded in 1906, McCarthy quickly grew into a lively community with a story all its own.
 McCarthy served as the supply and recreation stop for the entire Kennecott mining district.
 Town history is well portrayed by the local museum and guide services.
 Today, McCarthy retains much of its original flavor.
 Accommodations, dining, guide services, flightseeing, and air taxis are some of the services available here.
 Kennecott Mines National Historic Landmark - 5 miles from the footbridge

 Like a time capsule, the impressive structures and artifacts left behind when the mines were depleted represent an ambitious time of exploration, discovery, and technological innovation.
 Currently, the National Park Service is stabilizing and rehabilitating many of the old buildings.

-Kennecott Visitor Center

-Located within the historic landmark.
-This is ost hiking trails depart - trails lead to the Root Glacier and up the mountains to spectacular views and historic mining structures.
-Because of limited services due to the covid pandemic, the visitor center is not open.
+Kennecott Visitor Center tocated within the historic landmark.
+This is nost hiking trails depart - trails lead to the Root Glacier and up the mountains to spectacular views and historic mining structures.
 For assistance, Dial-a-Ranger at (907) 205-7106.

-Jumbo Creek Camping Area - 1.4 miles from Kennecott

-This primitive camping area has no amenities.
+Jumbo Creek Campground - 1.4 miles from Kennecott This primitive camping area has no amenities.
 It is reached via foot travel only.
 Water is available from nearby streams and there are bear boxes which are required for storing food.

-Kennecott mill town/NPS
+Kennecott mill town/NPS Park Map

-The following Wrangell-St. Elias locations will have visitor services this summer:

-Slana Ranger Station: May 24th-September 25th; 9:00am-5:00pm; window services; Dial-A-Ranger at (907) 822-7401; and Alaska Geographic sales.

-Copper Center: May 14th-September 19th; 9:00am-5:00pm; Crown of the Continent film shows in the theater hourly; Exhibit Hall open; window services; Dial-A-Ranger at (907) 822-7250; and Alaska Geographic sales.

-Chitina Ranger Station: May 28th-September 6th; 9:00am-5:00pm; window services; and Dial-A-Ranger at (907) 823-2205.

-Kennecott: May 28th-September 17th; 9:00am-5:00pm; Crown of the Continent & Kennecott Mill films shown in the General Store/Warehouse; exhibit buildings open; and Dial-A-Ranger at (907) 205-7106.
+The following Wrangell-St. Elias locations will have visitor services this summer: Slana Ranger Station: May 23-September 24; Call ahead for hours; Dial-A-Ranger at (907) 822-7401 and Alaska Geographic sales.
+Copper Center: May 13-September 18; Call ahead for hours; Crown of the Continent film shows in the theater hourly; Exhibit Hall open; Dial-A-Ranger at (907) 822-7250 and Alaska Geographic sales.
+Chitina Ranger Station: May 27-September 5; Call ahead for hours; Dial-A-Ranger at (907) 823-2205 and Alaska Geographic sales.
+Kennecott: May 27-September 11; Call ahead for hours; Crown of the Continent & Kennecott Mill films shown in the General Store/ Warehouse; exhibit buildings open; and Dial-A-Ranger at (907) 205-7106.